gigachad80/Hunter-Kit-AI-/README.md

 All the tools I have selected are commonly used by web app pentesters, so you can consider it a toolkit for bug hunters.
 Since it uses AI for command generation and answering questions, I named it 'Hunter Kit AI' .

-### ⌚ Total Time taken to develop , test & prompt modification
+### ⌚ Total Time taken to develop , test , trying different approaches & prompt modification

  Approx 11 hr 26 min 3 sec